By Dr Rhys Leeming

 Movicol and similar medications are meant to keep your bowels moving.
 However, its well known that you can end up with more gas, which is really not good.
 In my case it made me feel disgusting and bloated.
 I wasn’t going to manage that for just over a month.
 After a couple of attempts I discussed this with the nurses and they said I could go it alone.

-Watch out for my next post about what I learned, having explored a wide menu of possibilities, to make salvage radiation as manageable as possible.
+My next post is about what I learned, having explored a wide menu of possibilities, to make salvage radiation as manageable as possible.

 Discover more from Recovering Man